Leon Draisaitl: 2016–present: Rise to stardom, Hart Trophy, Stanley Cup Final runs

 On 5 April 2024, Draisaitl recorded his 500th NHL assist on a Connor McDavid goal in a 6–2 victory over the Colorado Avalanche.
 Draisaitl finished the season with 41 goals, 65 assists and 106 points in 81 games.
 In the 2024 playoffs, Draisaitl helped the Oilers defeat the Los Angeles Kings in the opening round for the third straight season along with the Vancouver Canucks and Dallas Stars in rounds two and three, respectively.
 This resulted in the Oilers clinching their first appearance in the Stanley Cup Final for the first time since 2006, which ultimately resulted in their defeat to the Florida Panthers in seven games, one win short from winning the Stanley Cup.

 On 3 September 2024, Draisaitl signed an eight-year, $112 million contract extension to stay with the Oilers with an annual salary of $14 million until the 2032–33 season.
 At the time, it was the richest contract in league history.
 Oilers new general manager Stan Bowman, (who had been hired by the Oilers earlier in the 2024 off-season to replace Ken Holland who resigned after not being renewed a new contract himself), stated: "Leon's commitment to our team, our city and Oilers fans everywhere cannot be overstated.
 His desire to help bring a Stanley Cup title home to Edmonton is central to everything he does both on and off the ice."
 Draisaitl ended the 2024–25 season with 52 goals and 54 assists for 106 points in 71 games.
 His 52 goals earned him his first career Rocket Richard Trophy as the league's top goal-scorer and his 106 points ranked him tied with Boston Bruins forward David Pastrňák for third in the league in points only behind the 116 points by Colorado Avalanche's forward Nathan MacKinnon and the league-leading 121 points by Tampa Bay Lightning's forward Nikita Kucherov, respectively.
-He was named a Hart Trophy finalist for the second time.
+He was named a Hart Trophy finalist for the second time with the Hart ultimately going to Winnipeg Jets goaltender Connor Hellebuyck.
 In the 2025 playoffs, Drasaitl and the Oilers would return to the Stanley Cup Final, again losing to the Panthers, this time in six games.
 For the playoffs, Draisaitl ended with 11 goals and 22 assists for 33 points in all 22 games.

+On 15 March 2026, in a 3–1 win over the Nashville Predators, Draisaitl sustained an undisclosed lower-body injury after getting hit by Predators' forward Ozzy Wiesblatt, resulting in him missing the remainder of the 2025–26 season.
+Up to that point in the season, Draisaitl had 97 points (35 goals, 62 assists) in 65 games.
+Draisaitl returned for the first game of the 2026 playoffs and would lead the team in points that year.
+The Oilers would end up losing to the Anaheim Ducks in the first round of the playoffs in six games.